Michael Wood (New Zealand politician)

 Michael Philip Wood (born 10 May 1980) is a New Zealand Labour Party politician and a former member of the New Zealand House of Representatives, representing Mount Roskill between 2016 and 2023.

 He was Minister of Immigration, Minister for Workplace Relations and Safety, Minister of Transport, and Minister for Auckland in the second term of the Sixth Labour Government until his resignation in June 2023 due to controversies over shares.

 Early life

 Wood was born in 1980.
-He attended Pakuranga College and graduated from the University of Auckland with a Bachelor of Arts in 2005.
+He attended Pakūranga College and graduated from the University of Auckland with a Bachelor of Arts in 2005.
 While a university student Wood worked as a Christmas tree salesman.
 After finishing university he initially worked in retail jobs for several years, including at Hugh Wright's, a men's clothing store.
 He joined the union movement, and worked as an organiser as a senior negotiator for the financial sector union Finance and Information Workers Union.
 He then joined Habitat for Humanity as an advisor working on several issues such as their health and safety procedures.